walles/git-commit-message-plus/README.md

    - Click Extensions
    - Click the ... menu in the top right corner
    - Click Install from VSIX...

+To check highlighting in VSCode: "Developer: Inspect Editor Tokens and Scopes"

 To publish a new version: